Our Community Food Projects

 Sunny Soups

 We make good quality, healthy food from fresh surplus ingredients.
 We use surplus fruit and vegetables from the Crunchy as well as other shops, farms and gardens.
-This is then stocked in a community freezer for anyone to take for free.
+This is then stocked in a community freezer for anyone to take for free, and given away to community meals.

 This free source of food is available to all, with the emphasis on our community working together to reduce food waste.